santoso-solar-monitoring-project/Persistence/README.md

 This app won't work without a properly configured `config/` folder.
 The `config/` folder is not included in this repository because it contains sensitive information (API keys).

+There is already a `config/` folder configured upload data to [our senior design team's Google Drive](https://drive.google.com/drive/folders/1s8AXaWTb0pXfrUbg9JKaPvqVm-QpmTAI).
+This `config/` is installed on the computer connected to the TV in the lab.
+The `config/` can also be found [here](https://drive.google.com/drive/folders/1HLl2Vdr5BTxtahNv9XKAwP3j8wuvPY0x).

 The following files are needed in the `config/` folder:
 ## `credentials.json` (sample below)
 ```JSON